 More common with brushless motors, you will need to ensure that you are not revving your RC car for no reason, especially when you can see that the car cannot move.
 If the RC car is revving, it will be hurt; the motor and other electronic components are not made to withstand that.

 This is something we see when people build their dream cars into fully functional RC cars that they can drive over mountains.
 With the electric motor completely closed off in one section of the car and unable to breathe at all, with the only air inside the motor being the air it was built with.

 RC car motors need fresh air to cool down and continue to work properly, and they can only be run for a limited time before just overheating.
-If you want your RC car motor never to be damaged by the heat that it is producing, we recommend that you ensure that the RC car motor always has fresh air.
+If you want your RC car motor never to be damaged by the heat that it is producing, I recommend that you ensure that the RC car motor always has fresh air.